-The Ranch has residential and educational programs in three campus locations in Saskatchewan – the Pilot Butte campus outside the city of Regina, at its Buckland campus outside of Prince Albert and at its Corman Park campus outside the city of Saskatoon.
+The Ranch has group living, clinical, and educational programs in three campus locations in Saskatchewan – the Pilot Butte campus outside the city of Regina, at its Buckland campus outside of Prince Albert, and at its Corman Park campus outside the city of Saskatoon.

 Other amenities available to youth include an outdoor hockey rink as well as an outdoor sports field where youth can play soccer, baseball and football.
 There is a common area in the middle of the campus complete with a barbecue that is used for a variety of Ranch related social functions throughout the year.